coracle-social/coracle/README.md

   - Get rid of stuff from spaces the user isn't currently a member of
 - [ ] Apply mutes
 - [ ] Add discover > people/content tabs that pull from network rather than follows
+- [ ] Add redirect on successful login to the page they originally were going for